asreview/asreview/docs/source/quicktour.rst

    :alt:

 Repeat this step until you've selected your 1-5 prior inclusions.
-Your prior inclusion(s) will be displayed below the search field.
+Your prior inclusion(s) will be displayed below the search field and click the Next button.

 .. figure:: ../images/3.3_include_publications.png
    :alt: